antromo741/rails-js-game-review-backend/README.md

 ## About

-In this portion of the project we have the Rails Api part.\
+In this portion of the project we have the Rails API.\
 Within this repository contains all the controllers, models, dependencies and allows communication with the front end of the app.